Home >Models> Buffett Indicator

 International Sales

-A second fair criticism of the Buffett Indicator is that the stock market valuation reflects international activity while GDP does not.
-Though GDP does include national exports, it would not include something like the sales Amazon makes in India (sourced from Indian fulfillment centers and sellers).
-However, Amazon's India business is definitely priced into its overall stock price, which is listed in the USA.
-Imagine if the Indian government banned Amazon from the country and shut down all its operations/subsidiaries there.
-This would lower Amazon's stock price, which would lower overall US stock market value, but have no impact on US GDP.
-That is, the Buffett Indicator would fall.
-Globalization has expanded steadily over the last 50 years and has been a key driver in the growth of the Buffett Indicator over time, since US stocks have risen in value due to overseas activities not included in US GDP.
+A second valid criticism of the Buffett Indicator is that stock market valuations take into account international activities, while GDP does not fully reflect this.
+Although GDP includes national exports, it misses out on sales made by companies like Amazon in countries such as India, where operations are managed by local fulfillment centers and sellers.
+Nevertheless, the performance of Amazon's business in India is certainly factored into its overall stock price, which is traded in the US.
+Consider the scenario where the Indian government decides to ban Amazon and shuts down all its operations there.
+This would likely lead to a decrease in Amazon's stock price, which in turn would lower the overall value of the US stock market, yet it would have no effect on US GDP.
+Consequently, the Buffett Indicator would decline.
+Over the past 50 years, globalization has steadily increased and has played a significant role in the growth of the Buffett Indicator, as the value of US stocks has risen due to international activities that are not captured in US GDP.

-This is a very fair criticism of the Buffett Indicator itself -- though not necessarily for the valuation model presented here, which looks at the Buffett Indicator relative to it's own exponentially growing trend line.
-Our model expects exponential growth of the indicator over time, such that we have a "fair" Buffett Indicator value of 50% in 1960, growing to ~120% in 2020.
-Part of that natural increase is due to technological advances that lead to higher profits for existing firms, or from the creation of new industries entirely.
-Another part of that natural increase is because US market value is growing faster than GDP due to the rise of international sales of US-based firms.
-The key point here is that the model is looking at relative performance against the indicator's own trend rate, and not just saying "the Buffett Indicator is high".
+This is a valid critique of the Buffett Indicator itself, although it may not apply to the valuation model discussed here, which examines the Buffett Indicator in relation to its own exponentially growing trend line.
+Our model anticipates that the indicator will experience exponential growth over time, predicting a "fair" Buffett Indicator value of 50% in 1960, increasing to around 120% by 2020.
+Part of this natural growth can be attributed to technological advancements that boost profits for existing companies, as well as the emergence of entirely new industries.
+Additionally, the increase is influenced by the fact that the market value in the US is rising at a faster rate than GDP, largely due to the growth of international sales by US-based companies.
+The main takeaway is that the model assesses relative performance against the indicator's own trend rate, rather than simply stating that "the Buffett Indicator is high."